vieitesss/gotype/README.md

 ### TODO

+- Allow to restart the game.
-- Some refactoring.
+- Show results.
-- Get random words from an API or list.
+- Save user data locally.
 - Configure game:
     - By time.
     - By number of words.
-- Save user data locally.
-- Show results.
-- Allow to restart the game.
 - Add tests